timJFrame/sei-project-4/README.md

 <h3>How to use the App</h3>

 <ol>
 <li>When a user first lands on the app they are taken to the home page that plays a short animation on loading.
-From here a user is given one of two choices in from the navigation bar.
-To log in if they already have an account to to register if they are a new user.</li>
+From here a user is given one of two choices in the navigation bar.
+To log in if they already have an account or register if they are a new user.</li>

 # ![](readme_images/home-page.jpg)